awsdocs/amazon-translate-developer-guide/doc_source/customizing-translations-parallel-data-input-files.md

-# Parallel Data Input Files for Amazon Translate<a name="customizing-translations-parallel-data-input-files"></a>
+# Parallel data input files for Amazon Translate<a name="customizing-translations-parallel-data-input-files"></a>

 Before you can create a parallel data resource in Amazon Translate, you must create an input file that contains your translation examples\.

-Your parallel data input file must use languages that Amazon Translate supports, and it must use English as one of its languages\.
-English can be used as the source language, or it can be one of the target languages\.
-For a list of the languages that Amazon Translate supports, see [Supported Languages and Language Codes](what-is.md#what-is-languages)\.
+Your parallel data input file must use languages that Amazon Translate supports\.
+For a list of these languages, see [Supported languages and language codes](what-is.md#what-is-languages)\.

-## Example Parallel Data<a name="customizing-translations-parallel-data-input-files-example-pd"></a>
+## Example parallel data<a name="customizing-translations-parallel-data-input-files-example-pd"></a>

 The text in the following table provides examples of translation segments that can be formatted into a parallel data input file: